1. College Membership

 1.1.4.
 Visiting Scholars

-Visiting Scholars are faculty, students, or research personnel from other universities who wish to visit the campus for short periods up to one year.
-Visiting Scholars are not eligible to serve as graduate student supervisors or members of advisory committees.
+Visiting Scholars are faculty, students, or research personnel from other universities or research labs who wish to visit the campus for short periods up to one year.
+Visiting Scholars will usually be true visitors without University remuneration, students studying for less than six months allowed entry into Canada as a visitor, or students with a study permit.
 They cannot register as degree program students, but may take courses for credit or audit provided this is permitted under the terms of their Canadian visa.
 Those taking courses shall pay the fees normally charged to non-degree students.
-Visiting Scholars shall not receive any remuneration or salary from the University.
-Visiting Scholars are nominated by the academic unit, accordance with 1.1.4 of the P&G, and their appointments shall be approved by the CGSR Dean.
-All visiting scholars shall obtain, in advance, insurance coverage (specifically focusing on health and accident insurance) for the duration of the specific exchange.back to top
+Visiting Scholars normally do not receive any remuneration or salary from the University.
+Visiting Scholars are nominated by the academic unit, in accordance with 1.1.4 of the P&G, and their appointments shall be approved by the CGSR Dean.
+All visiting scholars shall obtain, in advance, insurance coverage (specifically focusing on health and accident insurance) for the duration of the appointment.back to top

 1.2.
 Graduate Faculty